rumpkernel/rumprun/doc/config.md

     successfully before running any further programs.
   * `&`: run program in background.
   * `|`: pipe output of program to next defined program.

+If no _rc_ key is specified in the configuration, rumprun will invoke all binaries baked into the unikernel _in the order they were specified at bake time_, with _argv[0]_ set to the name of the binary specified at bake time and _runmode_ set to the default value (run in foreground).

 ## env: Environment variables